openjs-foundation/security-collab-space/incident-response-plan.md

 - Advise on mitigation strategies
 - Help unblock the situations when feasible

-### Reporting methods
+### Reporting method

-- 🍿 @Discussion: what is the best option?
-    - Dedicated email alias?
-    - Secure web form?
+In [this webform](https://report-incident.openjsf.org/) is possible to create a new security report

 ## Runbook